SimonCarlson/thesis/notes/logbook.md

 25/2-18:
 The profiles will most likely be very small.
 SUIT does not require very many configurations to be chosen apart from protocols.
 Key/hash algorithms are the obvious ones.
+Started writing a section about manifest format.
+I feel manifest format and profiles are the two things left before doing an implementation and evaluating it.
+Two more weeks for those parts leaves six weeks for implementation before a month of evaluation.
+Reasonable?

 21/2-18: